 The word sapphire comes from the Greek word sappherios meaning blue.
-Since ancient times, sapphires have been sought after for their beauty and value.
-The sapphire gemstone is a variety of the mineral corundum (aluminum oxide).
+Since ancient times, sapphire has been sought after for its beauty and value.
+The sapphire stone is a variety of the mineral corundum (aluminum oxide).

-Unlike diamonds, with sapphires you won’t find an “ideal” cut geometrically configured for maximum brilliance.
-Because inclusions are common in sapphires, we look for sapphires that are cut such that these inclusions do not inhibit the color and luster of a stone.
+Unlike diamonds, with sapphire stone you won’t find an “ideal” cut geometrically configured for maximum brilliance.
+Because inclusions are common in sapphire stone, we look for sapphires that are cut such that these inclusions do not inhibit the color and luster of a stone.

-The jewelry industry recognizes the highest quality sapphires by their blue or violet-blue hue, a medium to medium-dark tone, and saturated color.
-Though they are most frequently found in blue, sapphires come in every color but red.
+The fine jewelry industry recognizes the highest quality sapphire stone by their blue or violet-blue hue, a medium to medium-dark tone, and saturated color.
+Though they are most frequently found in blue, a pink sapphire, yellow sapphire, padparadscha sapphire and teal sapphire are also common and sought after.
+Sapphires come in every color but red.
 Trace minerals, iron and titanium; give blue sapphire its deep color.
-“Royal blue” is one of the most desired colors; an intensely vivid blue.
+“Royal blue sapphire” is one of the most desired colors; an intensely vivid blue.
 Cornflower blue, just as coveted, is a clear, softer, deep blue.

 Like all color gemstones, sapphires often contain trace minerals or fractures called inclusions.
 Flawless sapphires are rare and valuable, and even high-end sapphires are at least lightly included.
-Since a darker color causes inclusions to appear less obvious, the best value in sapphires are those that are lightly- to moderately-included and have a medium to medium-dark color.
+Since a darker color causes inclusions to appear less obvious, the best value in sapphire stone is those that are lightly- to moderately-included and have a medium to medium-dark color.

 Carat Sapphires usually occur in sizes up to 5 carats, and yet, it is not unusual to see gemstones in sizes of 10 to 20 carats.